 How to Clean Your Snorkel

-The snorkel is what you’ll be putting in your mouth and breathing through, so it makes sense that you should put significant effort towards cleaning it.
+The snorkel is what you’ll be putting in your mouth and breathing through, so it makes sense that you should put significant effort towards cleaning it, particularly if you’re renting your snorkel gear.
 Among snorkelers, the three most common effective cleaning methods are as follows:

 Option 1: Bleach and Warm Water